-What’s the Worst Thing That Can Happen?
+Vol 1, #1: What’s the Worst Thing That Can Happen?

-On the other hand, what’s the worst thing that can happen?
+Yet, what’s the worst thing that can happen?

-Okay, that’s a biggie.
-There’s almost always a middle ground between “nothing” and “I’ll die.”
+However, there’s almost always a middle ground between “nothing” and “I’ll die.”
 For me, that’s “I’ll fall down and hurt myself somewhere.
-Or, “I’ll make a fool of myself.”Sometimes, I don’t know which is worse—the fall or the fool!
+Or, “I’ll make a fool of myself.”

 And that’s where some risk management comes in.
 You can try just about anything with some risk management.
 For me, that means using a cane or walking sticks and asking for help.
 Or timing an activity around when I’ve eaten or making sure I’m hydrated.
 Or, letting a client know I have vertigo and I only look drunk.

 Risk management helps you generate alternatives that allow you to proceed and succeed.
-Then you know that the best could happen, because you’ve considered the worst.
+Then you know the best that could happen, because you’ve considered the worst.

 Pingback: Adventures in Cooking Hazelnut Muffins